 Haltwhistle, Hadrian’s Wall has lots more to shout about and is an excellent base from which to explore the Northumberland National Park.
 The railway came to Haltwhistle in the 1830s, with the building of the Newcastle to Carlisle railway and provides excellent transport links to the cities of Newcastle and Carlisle.
 There is also an excellent and scenic bus connecting the two cities.

 Haltwhistle is one of the closest Northumberland towns to the most spectacular sections of Hadrian’s Wall.
 It has a rich border heritage.
 Hadrian’s Wall and Cawfields Quarry can be reached on foot from the town to Herding Hill Farm by a walk up the beautiful Haltwhistle Burn which illustrates Haltwhistle’s rich industrial heritage of brickworks and limekilns, as well as giving you the opportunity to spot birds and wildlife.
+Herding Hill Farm is a great 5-star campsite near me if you are looking for Haltwhistle campsites.

 There is a small high street with a number of pubs, takeaways cafes and small stores, as well as a Co-Op and a Sainsburys.
 Many of the takeaways deliver to Herding Hill Farm.
-For other things to do in Haltwhistle for families there is Haltwhistle Leisure Centre with its outdoor pools and slides, open during the Summer months.
+For other things to do when camping Haltwhistle for families there is Haltwhistle Leisure Centre with its outdoor pools and slides, open during the Summer months.

 There are a number of Haltwhistle castles close by, including Featherstone Castle, Blenkinsopp Castle, Thirlwall Castle and Bellister Castle.
 Whilst some of these cannot be visited directly there are beautiful walks nearby allowing excellent views of the fortresses.

 The small village of Gilsland is located close to Hadrian’s Wall and sits in the counties of both Northumberland and Cumbria.
 It is the closest Northumberland village to Birdoswald Roman Fort.
 There are a small number of amenities including an excellent café House of Meg and a community-owned pub The Samson Inn.
+Herding Hill Farm is a great choice for a Gilsland campsite.

 Just north of the village is Gilsland Hall Hotel (previously Gilsland Spa Hotel).
 Whilst the hotel is currently closed to guests there are excellent local walks in the dramatic wooded Irthing gorge behind the hotel.
 Gilsland Spa was established in 1901 as a convalescent home for Co-Operative Wholesale Society members in the North of England.
 It was named after a nearby sulphurous spring in a cliff below the hotel.